FREE SHIPPING on orders of $85 or more

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Woodwards were some of the first of the immigrants to arrive in North America:

-Woodward Settlers in the United States in the 17th Century
+Woodward Settlers in United States in the 17th Century

-Woodward Settlers in the United States in the 18th Century
+Woodward Settlers in United States in the 18th Century

-Woodward Settlers in the United States in the 19th Century
+Woodward Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.